Steve Davis (businessperson): Career summary

-Previously, he was an attorney for K&L Gates (formerly Preston Gates & Ellis); CEO at Corbis, a digital media pioneer owned by Bill Gates; interim CEO of Infectious Disease Research Institute, a global health organization; director of social innovation at McKinsey & Company, a global consultancy; and most recently as president and CEO of PATH, a leading global health innovation organization.
+Previously, he was an attorney for K&L Gates (formerly Preston Gates & Ellis); CEO at Corbis, a digital media pioneer owned by Bill Gates; interim CEO of Infectious Disease Research Institute, a global health organization; director of social innovation at McKinsey & Company, a global consultancy; and most recently as president and CEO of PATH, a health innovation organization.
 He speaks and writes regularly about the intersection of innovation, technology and social impact, and has extensive experience working with China.